jkriste/Perk-by-Daylight/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature to help us improve the project.
-title: "[FEATURE]"
+title: "[FEATURE] "
 labels: enhancement
 assignees: glitchedcoder